-Genesis 6:4 is one of the most controversial passages in the Bible.
-As with any difficult section of Scripture, it has been open to a wide variety of interpretations.
-It is my conviction however, that those who hold consistently to a biblical worldview must reject the notion that women and demons can engage in sexual relations.
-I reject this interjection of pagan superstition into the Scriptures for the following reasons.
+Genesis 6:4 is one of the most controversial verses in the Bible.
+As with any difficult section of Scripture, it is open to a wide variety of interpretations.
+It is my conviction, however, that those who hold consistently to a biblical worldview must reject the notion that women and demons can engage in sexual relations.
+For, says John of Damascus, angels (and thus demons) are “incorporeal, and are free of all bodily passion.”

-First and foremost, the notion that demons can “produce” real bodies and have real sex with real women would invalidate Jesus’ argument for the authenticity of his resurrection.
-Jesus assured his disciples that “a spirit does not have flesh and bones, as you see I have” (Luke 24:39 nkjv).
-If indeed a demon could produce flesh and bones Jesus’ argument would be not only flawed but also misleading.
-In fact, it might be logically argued that the disciples did not see the postresurrection appearances of Christ but rather a demon masquerading as the resurrected Christ.
+First and foremost, the notion that demons can “produce” real bodies and have real sex with real women would invalidate Jesus’ argument for the authenticity of His resurrection.
+Jesus assured His disciples that “a spirit does not have flesh and bones as you see I have” (Luke 24:39 nkjv).
+If indeed a demon could produce flesh and bones, Jesus’ argument would be not only flawed but also misleading.
+In fact, then it might be logically argued that the disciples did not actually see post-resurrection appearances of Christ but rather a demon masquerading as the resurrected Christ.

-Finally, the mutant theory creates serious questions pertaining to the spiritual accountability of hypothetical demon-humans and their relation to humanity’s redemption.
-Angels rebelled individually, are judged individually, and are offered no plan of redemption in Scripture.
-On the other hand, humans fell corporately in Adam, are judged corporately in Adam, and are redeemed corporately through Jesus Christ.
-We have no biblical way of determining what category the demon-humans would fit into—whether they would be judged as angels or as men, or more significantly, whether they might even be among those for whom Christ died.
+Finally, the mutant theory raises serious questions pertaining to the spiritual accountability of hypothetical demon-humans and their relation to humanity’s redemption.
+We have no biblical way of determining what category the demon-humans would fit into—whether they would be judged as angels or as men or, more significantly, whether they would even be among those for whom Christ died.